loonwerks/formal-methods-workbench/README.md

 The [Formal Methods Workbench](https://github.com/loonwerks/formal-methods-workbench.git) is the aggregation of standalone tools and [OSATE2](http://osate.org/) plugins for reasoning about safety and security properties of information models.

-The following plugins are compose Formal Methods Workbench:
+The following plugins compose the Formal Methods Workbench:

 * [OSATE](https://osate.org)
 * [BriefCASE](https://github.com/loonwerks/BriefCase.git)